 Daniel Mockenhaupt is an active piano teacher, performer, adjudicator, and researcher.
+Since moving to St. Cloud in 2019, he has been involved in managing his private piano studio, accompanying for various local high school choirs, and even served as both rehearsal and pit pianist for GREAT Theatre's production of Newsies.
 Prior to relocating to central Minnesota, Daniel ran a private piano studio in Norman, Oklahoma and served as pianist for First Presbyterian Church Norman.
-Furthermore, he acted as collaborative pianist for Imagine Music and Arts’ Summer Drama Camp and taught group piano, performance, and homeschool music classes.
-Daniel is an active member of Music Teachers National Association (MTNA) since 2013 and has served the organization in various leadership positions.
-He is a licensed K - 12 music educator and began teaching private piano lessons in 2011.
-Daniel has formal training in both traditional and Suzuki piano instruction.
+Furthermore, he taught group piano, performance, and homeschool music classes.
+Daniel is an active member of Music Teachers National Association (MTNA) and has served the organization in various leadership positions.
+He began teaching private piano lessons in 2011 and has formal training in both traditional and Suzuki piano instruction.

 Daniel holds a Master of Music Education in Piano Pedagogy from the University of Oklahoma, where he studied with the renowned pianists and pedagogues Dr. Jeongwon Ham, Dr. Barbara Fast, and Dr. Jane Magrath.
 While at the University of Oklahoma, Daniel held a graduate assistantship in which he served as research assistant to Dr. Charles Ciorba as well as taught undergraduate general music.